 Edgardo A. Colon-Emeric

-Assistant Professor of Christian Theology
+Associate Professor of Reconciliation and Theology

 Colón-Emeric is originally from Puerto Rico.
 His research engages the thought of figures like Thomas Aquinas, John Wesley, and Bartolomé de las Casas with the intent of achieving mestizajes of classical

 theology, Methodist experience, and Latino history.
 Colón-Emeric is an ordained elder in the North Carolina Conference; he was founding pastor of Cristo Vive UMC and continues to serve in Hispanic Ministries in Methodist churches in North Carolina.

 Colón-Emeric, EA.
 "Thomas’s Theology of Preaching in Romans: A Lascasian Application."
 Reading Romans with St. Thomas Aquinas.
 Ed.
 M Dauphinais and M Levering.
 CUA Press, 2012.

 Colón-Emeric, EA.
 "Wesleyans and Guadalupans: A Theological Reflection."
 American Magnificat: Protestants Reflect on the Virgin of Guadalupe.
 Ed.
 M Johnson.
 Liturgical Press, 2010.

 Colón-Emeric, EA.
 "Dare we be human?
 César Chávez and the challenge of Christian humanism."
 Apuntes 32.3 (September 1, 2012): 84-103.

 Colón-Emeric, EA.
 "The Mestizo Symphony of Heaven."
 Divinity (2012).

 Colón-Emeric, EA.
 "Review of Thomas Aquinas on the Passions by Robert Miner."
 The Thomist (2010).

 Colón-Emeric, EA.
 "Consorting with aliens."
 Christian Century 122.7 (April 5, 2005): 18-18.